-- 1. Serve youth ages 5 to 25. - $\circ$ At least 80 percent of youth participating in services must be in this age range. - If the organization also serves adults, at least 80 percent of the service recipients must be youth ages 5-25. - The applicant's staff must have direct contact with youth at the point of service. - 2.
-Have their own 501(c)(3) tax-exemption or operate under a fiscal sponsor that is a registered 501(c)(3).
-Confirmation of fiscal sponsorship agreement is required.
-If an applying organization is separately incorporated but tax-exempt through a group ruling (religious institutions), the applicant should supply the 501(c)(3) letter of the parent organization and documentation that it is part of the group. - 3.
-The applying organization (not the fiscal sponsor) must have an operating budget between \$250,000 and \$1 million. - If the applying organization serves youth and other populations, its operating budget must be less than \$20 million and its youth services budget must be between \$250,000 and \$1 million. - 4.
-Have audited financial statements or certified financial statements from the applying organization or from the fiscal sponsor if the organization is operating under fiscal sponsorship. - 5.
-Have a 990 for the applying organization (or explain your exemption).
-Or, if operating under fiscal sponsorship, the fiscal sponsor must have a 990.
+- 1. Serve youth ages 5 to 25. - At least 80 percent of youth participating in services must be in this age range. - If the organization also serves adults, at least 80 percent of the service recipients must be youth ages 5-25. - $\circ~$ The applicant's staff must have direct contact with youth at the point of service.

+AND

+2. Have their own 501(c)(3) tax-exemption or operate under a fiscal sponsor that is a registered 501(c)(3).
+Confirmation of fiscal sponsorship agreement, including contact information, is required.
+If an applying organization is separately incorporated but tax-exempt through a group ruling (religious institutions), the applicant should supply the 501(c)(3) letter of the parent organization and documentation that it is part of the group.

+AND

+- 3. The applying organization (not the fiscal sponsor) must have an operating budget between \$250,000 and \$1 million in the prior year (i.e., 2023), if the organization serves youth only. - If the applying organization serves youth and other populations, its operating budget must be less than \$20 million and its youth services budget must be between \$250,000 and \$1 million.

+AND

+4. Have audited financial statements or certified financial statements, ideally 2023 or 2022, from the applying organization or from the fiscal sponsor if the organization is operating under fiscal sponsorship.